 - any required reports for evidence

 General rules on expenses under simple procedure

 Under the simple procedure there are different rules about expenses depending on the value of the claim.
-Although simple procedure applies to claims up to £5,000 there are different rules when the claim is:-
+As a general rule, court expenses are awarded to the party that succeeds in the claim.
+Although simple procedure applies to claims up to £5,000 there are different rules about the expenses the successful party can claim when the claim is:

 - £3,000 or less – a limit is set on expenses

 Claim is up to £3,000